samnabi/wonderful-waterloo-recovery/README.md

 **Use Warrick to scrape various web archives**.
 [Warrick](https://code.google.com/p/warrick/wiki/About_Warrick) is a command-line Perl utility for recovering websites from your local cache, archive.org, Google cache, Bing cache, et al. I have already used this tool with some success, but multiple attempts by different machines may deliver more results.

+**Find externally-linked photos that people linked to in their posts**.
+Some users may have hotlinked photos from photobucket, flickr, or elsewhere on the web.
+These could still be around.
+You could scrape the JSON files for references to external photos, and save them to the data dump.

+**Fix corrupted files**.
+There appear to be a lot of corrupted files in the `raw_data` folder.
+I'm no expert in fixing these kinds of issues, but there could be some content worth recovering there.

-Please submit a pull request for any data you manage to recover with Warrick.
+Please submit a pull request for any data you manage to recover.
 No need to filter anything out, we want as complete a record as possible even if some content seems irrelevant.